Welcome to Oakfield House School

 We view each child as a true ‘individual’ and as a person with their own strengths, aspirations, interests and areas that they need to personally develop.
 We work hard to maintain a ‘family atmosphere’ at school where an ethos and culture of valuing and mutual respect is evident.
 Our staff team’s substantial experience and qualifications should enable you to feel confident that your child is receiving the very best support available regardless of their particular difficulty or condition.

 Oakfield House School staff are committed to best practice and the well-being of your child is paramount.
 Our experience shows us that working together with families and other professionals brings about the best progress for each child.

 Oakfield House School is a large country house set in its own substantial grounds in a semi rural location outside Preston.
 We are surrounded by the sound of bird song, hedgehogs and squirrels.
 Come spring, the fields that surround us are full of sheep with baby lambs that can be seen from classroom windows.

 Oakfield House School is set in eight acres of landscaped gardens that include our own woodland trails through our orchards and vegetable patches for each class to grow their own produce.
 We have an outdoor sports area, a multi use games arena (MUGA), outdoor play equipment and a large sunken garden with picnic benches for children to use.

-‘The Willows’ at Oakfield House School is our dedicated discrete attached facility that has been developed and fully resourced for children on the autistic spectrum.
-This unit is built on the National Autistic Society’s SPELL framework and has dedicated staff and intensive therapeutic input.
+‘The Willows’ at Oakfield House School is our dedicated discrete attached facility that has been developed and fully resourced for children on the autistic spectrum and those with complex needs.
+This unit has dedicated staff and intensive therapeutic input.
 Oakfield House School is ideally located to take advantage of local sports centres, swimming pools and leisure facilities.